b3-exmo/b3-exmo.github.io/docs/Culture/True.md

 &nbsp;

 ## Definition
 When we hear the word "true," what does that really mean?
 As much distaste as I feel for the trope of introducing a word's definition as part of a thesis (see also LDS sacrament meetings), some cursory searches online define *true* as:

-- being in accordance with the actual state of affairs
+- in accordance with the actual state of affairs
 - in accordance with fact or reality
-- without variation from type
 - not false
 - being what exists, rather than what was thought, intended, or stated

 I grew up in the LDS faith, and so I can't really speak to the experience of other religions.
 But this does make me wonder, do Catholic church attendees hear a testimony that the Catholic church is true, or is it assumed?
 Would the priest be safe to assume that "if you congregants are here listening to me, you don't need for me to convince you that it's true"?
 Do Jehovah's Witnesses do this?
+Do Muslims do this?

 What does a *true* church even mean?
 Does that mean it has not tried to obscure information?
 Does that mean it is internally consistent?
 Does that mean it is in harmony with Christ's teachings, or that it has not strayed from His word as recorded in the four Gospels?